 The LG CX OLED is an excellent TV for most uses.
-Like any OLED TV, it's able to produce perfect blacks and has a near-instant response time.
+Like any OLED TV, it can produce perfect blacks and has a near-instant response time.
 It has wide viewing angles, excellent reflection handling, great out-of-the-box color accuracy, and low input lag.
 Unfortunately, it has a risk of permanent burn-in, but this shouldn't be an issue with varied content.
-It's also able to interpolate motion up to 120Hz and remove judder from lower frame rate sources like a cable box or DVD player.
+It can also interpolate motion up to 120Hz and remove judder from lower frame rate sources like a cable box or DVD player.

 The LG CX OLED is outstanding for watching movies.
-With its OLED screen, it's able to produce perfect blacks, which is amazing for watching movies in the dark.
-It upscales 1080p content well, it's able to remove judder from 24p sources like Blu-ray players, and it has a quick response time, but unfortunately, that makes some content appear to stutter.
+With its OLED screen, it can produce perfect blacks, which is amazing for watching movies in the dark.
+It upscales 1080p content well, it can remove judder from 24p sources like Blu-ray players, and it has a quick response time, but unfortunately, that makes some content appear to stutter.
 Luckily, it has wide viewing angles, so you don't lose image accuracy at the side.

 The LG CX is great for watching TV shows.
 It has outstanding reflection handling, but it doesn't get bright enough to combat a ton of glare in well-lit rooms.
 It has wide viewing angles for when you want to watch your favorite show with the entire family.
 Also, it upscales 720p content well and has good built-in speakers.
 Unfortunately, like all OLED TVs, it has the risk of burn-in, which could be a problem with constant exposure to static logos.

 The LG CX OLED is fantastic for sports.
 It has outstanding reflection handling, but its peak brightness is just decent.
 It also has wide viewing angles, great for watching the game with a group of friends.
 It has a near-instant response time that makes fast-moving content look smooth, and there's no dirty screen effect in the center.